juliankrispel/chocolatey-website/content/CommandsSource.md

        instead of the built-in PowerShell host.
 Available in 0.9.10+.

  -n, --name=VALUE
-     Name - the name of the package.
+     Name - the name of the source.
 Required with some actions.
 Defaults to empty.

-     --version=VALUE
-     Version - Used when multiple versions of a package are installed.
+ -s, --source=VALUE
+     Source - The source.
 Defaults to empty.

+ -u, --user=VALUE
+     User - used with authenticated feeds.
+Defaults to empty.

+ -p, --password=VALUE
+     Password - the user's password to the source.
+Encrypted in chocolate- y.config file.

+     --priority=VALUE
+     Priority - The priority order of this source as compared to other sources, lower is better.
+Defaults to 0 (no priority).
+All priorities above 0 will be evaluated first, then zero-based values will be evaluated in config file order.
+Available in 0.9.9.9+.

 ~~~

 [[Command Reference|CommandsReference]]

-***NOTE:*** This documentation has been automatically generated from `choco pin -h`.
+***NOTE:*** This documentation has been automatically generated from `choco source -h`.